If you’re looking for hotels overlooking Edinburgh castle then you’re probably aiming for a vacation that’s just a little bit special.

 There is also 24 hour room service available.
 Also as part of the hotel is a gym and swimming pool.

 Which rooms to book?
 If you want a castle view you’ll need to make sure that you book it as some of the rooms overlook different areas.
 You can go for the castle view superior room or for a deluxe room which also has a balcony.
 We just had the superior room.

-Tip – there is another Apex hotel just a few doors down the street so don’t get them mixed up as I did when arriving in the city!
+Tip – there is another Apex hotel, their City of Edinburgh hotel, just a few doors down the same street so don’t get them mixed up as I did when arriving in Edinburgh!

 Waldorf Astoria – The Caledonian

 Next we have the Waldorf Astoria Caledonian which is situated on Princes Street towards the west side and has a view of the castle from the other side.
 It’s ideally situated, being close to Dean Village, Princes Street and still only being about a 10 minute walk to the Old Town.
 If you’re wondering about the history of the hotel – it was once part of Edinburgh’s central railway station!